 Let me start this by saying I looooove my Converse sneakers.
 Or maybe that should be past tense, as they seem to be nearing the end of their life.

 So, let’s start over.
 I loooooved my Converse sneakers.
-We have been together since college — I’d rather not divulge exactly how long ago that was, but for the sake of this story, let’s just say it was more than 5 years ago and less than 15 (probably closer to 15, just sayin’).
+We have been together since college — I’d rather not divulge exactly how long ago that was, but for the sake of this story, let’s just say it was more than 5 years ago and less than 15 (but probably closer to 15, just sayin’).

 We’ve been thick as thieves.
 They accompanied me to pretty much every baseball game, football game and any other random game I have ever gone to (because, really, what’s sportier than a good pair of Converse).
 They have gone with me on countless road trips, camping trips, river trips (they make a great water shoe, FYI) and trip trips (because yes, I’m very clumsy).
 They’ve gone with me to work on days when I needed to really buckle down and get shit done and on days when I was tired and just didn’t really give a shit.
 But most of all, we’ve been together for walks — short walks, long walks, museum walks and walks that actually turned into hikes where Converse is definitely not the appropriate footwear choice.